atsid/www.atsid.com/locations.md

 ---
 layout: page
-title: Careers
+title: Locations
-permalink: /careers/
+permalink: /locations/
-header: East or West Coast?
+header: East or West Coast
-byline: "So much more than I expected"
+byline: So much more than I expected
 ---

 ## Locations